 It’s difficult to answer this question because “expensive” is in the eye of the beholder.
 What’s expensive to one person is reasonable, or even cheap, to another.
 (In fact, I get many more emails asking, “Why are your trips so cheap?
 Is this a scam?”)

-It’s also difficult to answer because everyone has different quality standards for hotels, what sites and experiences they want to include, etc. So my advice is to compare my trips and itineraries with other companies, making sure to compare apples to apples:
+It’s also difficult to answer because everyone has different standards for hotels, what sites and experiences they want to include, etc. So, my advice is to compare my trips and itineraries with other companies, making sure to compare apples to apples:

 - I don’t do “photo stops” and “fly-bys,” for example.
 Some companies will list “fly-bys” (sites you’ll see out a bus window) as sites on their itinerary.